Authors & Events

-Alan Walker is Professor of Music at McMaster University in Hamilton, Ontario.
+Alan Walker is professor Emeritus at McMaster University in Hamilton, Ontario.
 Before going to Canada, he worked in the Music Division of the BBC in London.
-He is the author of several books of musical criticism and analysis, and… More about Alan Walker
+He is the author of several books of musical criticism and analysis including Hans… More about Alan Walker